Top 16 Mid-Autumn Festival Fun Facts

 You are advised to avoid traveling during this holiday for fewer tourists and a better experience.
 If you plan to tour China during this time, make sure you have all reservations done in advance or contact us for help.

-4. Moon Festival is a Time for Family Reunion.
+4. Mid-Autumn Festival is a Time for Family Reunion.

 The Mooncake Festival was a time for a family reunion, like the Chinese New Year.